Azulinho/ci_on_mesos_on_centos7/README.md

 USAGE:
 =======

-First set the following variables:

-  export IP_ADDRESS=<ip address of the host to bootstrap>
-  export REMOTE_USER=< remote user with sudo and ssh access>
-  export HOSTNAME=<hostname of the remote box>

-Then:

-	make bootstrap
+  virtualenv venv
+  . venv/bin/activate
-	make install
+  pip install ansible

+Edit inventory/<my new inventory>

+  ansible-playbook -i inventory/<my new inventory> site.yaml

 And you should have installed:

 * Mesos
 * Virtualbox
 * Vagrant

 And running: